theonize/Currier/Gloss/Daniel/Daniel.md

 Daniel (27)

+Possibly lived 620-538BC (82yrs).

 Authorship dates for range from 6th to 2nd century B.C.
-Arguments for the late date (that are most viable) are that the book fits later apocalyptic genre very well.
+Arguments for a late date of authorship (that are most viable) are that the book fits later apocalyptic genre very well.
-The book uses vocabulary and language features dating from the 6th century.
+The book uses vocabulary and language features dating from the 6th century but also fits with later apocalyptic material (curious if this book was the originating literature for the style.)

-If we take Jesus' word that A) Daniel was a prophet and B) there are predictive prophecies in his book (e.g. abomindation of desolation) then neither view is problematic. e.g. There are predictions in chapter 11 which are yet future.
+If we take Jesus' word that A) Daniel was a prophet and B) there are predictive prophecies in his book (e.g. abomination of desolation) then neither view is problematic. e.g. There are predictions in chapter 11 which are yet future.
+Even the latest dates do not circumvent the prophecies.
-If the book was written later it does not preclude the fact that the prophet lived and worked earlier.
+Also, if the book was written later it does not preclude the fact that the prophet lived and worked earlier.
-To a certain extent we see this in every book of the Bible because they were not magically transcribed as is - rather they were carefully compiled and edited by faithful scholars.
+To a certain extent we see this in every book of the Bible because they were not magically transcribed as is - rather they were carefully, continually compiled and edited by faithful scholars.
 Furthermore, Daniel is not the only prophet to receive revelation regarding the kingdoms of the east.